Skip to main content

 Biography

-Dr Reshmi Roy is a Scholarly Teaching Fellow within the Institute of Education, Arts, and Community at Federation University.
-Reshmi obtained her PhD (English and Cultural Studies, 2005) from the University of Canterbury, New Zealand, and is currently pursuing a second PhD (by publication) in the field of Inclusive Education at Deakin University.
+Dr Reshmi Roy (Lahiri-Roy) is a Lecturer within the Institute of Education, Arts, and Community at Federation University.
+Reshmi obtained her PhD (English and Cultural Studies, 2005) under a doctoral scholarship from the University of Canterbury, New Zealand, and is currently completing a second PhD (by publication) in Education at Deakin University.
 Her current research looks at experiences of migrant women of colour within academia.
 Reshmi also holds a Masters in Gender Studies as well another in Comparative Literature, along with a Diploma in Journalism.
-Reshmi’s career in education encompasses research, teaching and industry engagement across the tertiary education, school, and non-profit sectors.
-As an interdisciplinary social scientist, Reshmi’s research interests meet at the intersection of race and gender in education, pedagogy and innovative research methodologies.
+Reshmi’s career in education encompasses research, teaching, and industry engagement across the tertiary education, school, and non-profit sectors.

 Google Scholar: https://scholar.google.com.au/citations?user=Kb9wisAAAAAJ&hl=en